AdobeDocs/experience-platform.en/help/edge/data-collection/adobe-analytics/analytics-overview.md

 ## XDM field group

-To make it easier to capture the more common analytics metrics we also have an Analytics field group available for you to use.
-For more details on this schema please see the documenation for the [Adobe Analytics ExperienceEvent Full Extension schema field group](https://experienceleague.adobe.com/docs/experience-platform/xdm/field-groups/event/analytics-full-extension.html?lang=en)
+To make it easier to capture the most common Adobe Analytics metrics, we provide an Analytics field group that you can use.
+For more details on this schema, see the documenation for the [Adobe Analytics ExperienceEvent Full Extension schema field group](../../../xdm/field-groups/event/analytics-full-extension.md)

 ## Automatically mapped data